Birding Tour India: Andaman Islands Endemics

 We will spend three full days (and three nights) visiting a range of pristine forested habitats such as Mount.
 Manipur (Harriet) and Chidiya Tapu, which each hold multiple endemics.
 We will also visit more open areas around Port Blair such as the Sippighat swamps and Garacharma wetland, where some time will be spent looking over mudflats for shorebirds and other wetland species, while Shoal Bay’s mangrove swamps will be birded for a different suite of species.

-Birding in this part of the world often involves searching for mixed feeding flocks, or bird waves.
-These flocks find you just as often as you find them, and in the Andaman Islands, similar to our tours in Sri Lanka, Taiwan, Vietnam, and Borneo where we often also see this phenomenon, the bird waves can contain many endemic birds.
-Species we will look for in a bird wave in the Mount Manipur (Harriet) area include Andaman Drongo, White-headed Starling, Andaman Treepie, Andaman Flowerpecker, and Andaman Cuckooshrike, as well as plenty of other species such as Violet Cuckoo, Greater Racket-tailed Drongo, Scarlet Minivet, and Black-naped Monarch.
+Birding here often involves encountering mixed feeding flocks (‘bird waves’), which frequently appear unexpectedly.
+In the Andaman Islands, similar to our tours in Sri Lanka, Taiwan, Vietnam, and Borneo where we often also see this phenomenon, the bird waves can contain many endemic birds.
+Species we will look for in a bird wave in the Mount Manipur area include Andaman Drongo, White-headed Starling, Andaman Treepie, Andaman Flowerpecker, and Andaman Cuckooshrike, as well as plenty of other species such as Violet Cuckoo, Greater Racket-tailed Drongo, Scarlet Minivet, and Black-naped Monarch.
 Soaring over the forest the endemic Andaman Serpent Eagle can be found, with other possible endemics including Andaman Green Pigeon, Andaman Cuckoo-Dove, and Andaman Wood Pigeon.
 As with pigeons and doves across other parts of Asia a knowledge of their roost sites is usually invaluable in getting views of them, as they can be secretive.

 Secretive in the extreme is the Andaman Crake.
 We hope to see this absolutely spectacular and tough forest-dwelling endemic during our time in suitable habitat.
 Another species possible skulking about on the forest floor is the Forest Wagtail, a nonbreeding winter visitor.

-Andaman Islands birding tourThe elusive Andaman Crake often takes a bit of work to find.
+Andaman birding toursThe elusive Andaman Crake often takes a bit of work to find.

 Night birding in these forests is a must as the archipelago is home to a large species diversity of nocturnal avian predators, and although we might be lucky enough to find one or two of our targets on day roosts, we will likely need to spend plenty of time searching at night for the likes of Andaman Masked Owl, Andaman Scops Owl, Andaman Boobook, Hume’s Boobook, and Andaman Nightjar, five species of endemic night birds!
 Furthermore, we should not neglect trying to find Oriental Scops Owl; the endemic subspecies (modestus) occurring in the Andamans could be elevated to full species status and called “Walden’s Scops Owl” in the future.
 So, it is definitely worth putting in the effort at night too.
-Luckily, it gets dark early, so often we can get a good owling session in before dinnertime!
+Luckily, darkness falls early, allowing us to owl before dinner

 Andaman Islands birding tourThe attractive Andaman Shama can be seen in thick tangles in the undergrowth of forests.